Building Educator AI Literacy

 - Submit an AI Experiment if you wish to seek support for using AI in your classroom.

-- See what Conestoga faculty are reading and recommending.
-If you have a resource for AI literacy that’s not listed here, share it in the Teaching at Conestoga Artificial Intelligence (AI) channel!
+- Share your AI literacy resources in the Teaching at Conestoga Artificial Intelligence (AI) channel!